 Pick up a copy of this week’s Shoreham Herald for all the latest news, sport and entertainment from across the area.

-In the Nostalgia section, we remember some of the Worthing men who lost their lives during the First World War more than a hundred years ago.
+We remember some of the men who lost their lives while serving their country a hundred years ago during the First World War.

 These are just some of the stories in this week’s paper.

 There are dozens more news stories, features, picture stories, columnists, letters, business news, entertainment and sport.

 There is also a round-up of cases from the local courts and details of the latest roadworks.

 For all of this and more, don’t forget to pick up your copy of the Herald for 85p, or subscribe and get 20 per cent off by calling 0844 9916464.

 Don’t miss out on all the latest breaking news where you live.

 Here are four ways you can be sure you’ll be amongst the first to know what’s going on.